Coupling Q&As

 ・The axis diameter is up to about 40 mm.

-Wedge fastening (taper fastening): Wedge fastening ・The axis holding force is greater than that of the
+Wedge fastening (taper fastening): ・The axis holding force is greater than that of the

 double clamp.